Monday 8:00AM - 5:00PM

 Patients must have had a consult with their regular GP in the last 6 months Repeat medication prescriptions will only be for a maximum of 2 months duration and will not be provided for medication with addictive potential.

 Repeat specialist referrals will only be for renewals of existing referrals that have expired.
-(New referrals will always require a consultation) Should you require a repeat prescription or ongoing referral letter and meet this criteria please follow this link to place your request.
+(New referrals will always require a consultation) Should you require a repeat prescription or ongoing referral letter and meet this criteria please download the clinic app from the app store and order through appropriate tab.

 Her Medical uses an electronic recall system to notify patients of significant information the doctors wish to discuss.